-Translation management systems are designed to host and facilitate localization and translation projects for all stakeholders– clients, translators, localizers, vendors and partners.
+Translation Management Systems offer many benefits.
+The are designed to host and facilitate localization and translation projects for all stakeholders– clients, translators, localizers, vendors and partners.
 They give users secure 24/7 access to project information and assets via a simple web browser and preferably require no software or administrative tasks from its users.

 While some companies charge for the use of their TMS solutions, others, like GlobalVision, realize that most companies don’t have budgets to purchase TMS tools and offer them free of charge with their services.